 Children's services have experienced a reduction in performance across a number of metrics linked to mental health and community services.
 Long waits in paediatric speech and language remains an issue.
-Alder Hey has provided a Recovery Plan to bring waiting times down by February 2020 and are on track to do so.
+Alder Hey has provided a Recovery Plan to bring waiting times down by February 2020 and have done so.
 South Sefton and Southport & Formby CCGs have provided additional investment.